 If reflux persists, the acid can damage the esophagus.
 Symptoms of esophageal damage include:

 It is common to experience heartburn occasionally.
-If you have heartburn at least two times a week, make an appointment to see your doctor.
+If you have heartburn at least 2 times per week, make an appointment to see your doctor.
 Call your doctor if you have any symptoms of heartburn complications.

 Heartburn and chest pain due to a heart attack can feel similar.
-Get medical help right away if you have:
+Call for emergency medical services right away if you have:

-If you are not sure of the cause of any pain in your chest, call for emergency help right away.
+If you are not sure of the cause of any pain in your chest, call for emergency medical services right away.

 Other tests may include: